 How to make roasted shishito peppers

 Funny that you ask, I wrote a recipe on exactly that!
 You can find my recipe for Easy Roasted Shishito Peppers here.

 Spoiler alert: They are one of the easiest things in the world to make.
 They take literally 5 minutes and 2 ingredients other than the peppers: oil and salt.

-How do you make shishito peppers in a pan?
+How to make shishito peppers in a pan

 If you prefer to cook your shishito peppers on top of the stove, or don’t have access to an oven, you can do that.
 The process is almost exactly the same.

 You’ll want the pan on medium-high heat so they will blister.
 Too low and you’ll miss the blistering; too high and they will burn.